theonjs/theon/README.md

 # theon [![Build Status](https://api.travis-ci.org/h2non/theon.svg?branch=master&style=flat)][travis] [![Code Climate](https://codeclimate.com/github/h2non/theon/badges/gpa.svg)](https://codeclimate.com/github/h2non/theon) [![NPM](https://img.shields.io/npm/v/theon.svg)](https://www.npmjs.org/package/theon)

-A lightweight, declarative and [featured](#features) JavaScript library to build domain-specific, extensible, expressive and fluent programmatic bindings to any HTTP layer (e.g: API clients, SDKs...).
+A lightweight, declarative and [featured](#features) JavaScript library for node.js and browsers to build domain-specific, extensible, expressive and fluent programmatic bindings to any HTTP layer (e.g: API clients, SDKs...).

-`theon` was designed to provide a convenient abstraction layer between remote HTTP interfaces and programmatic layer.
-It assist you to simplify and minimize the boilerplate process when writting API clients: just declare one time your API, run it everywhere.
+`theon` provides a convenient abstraction to build rich API clients which interact with one o multiple HTTP layers.
+It was designed with extensibility and versatibility in mind, providing a built-in middleware layer which supports plugins, observer hooks, validators, inteceptors and more.

-To get started, you can take a look to [usage instructions](#usage), [examples](https://github.com/h2non/theon/tree/master/examples), [midleware layer](#middleware), supported [HTTP agents](#http-adapters) and [API](#api) docs.
+To get started, you can take a look to [concepts](#concepts), [tutorial](#tutorial) and [examples](https://github.com/h2non/theon/tree/master/examples).

 **Still young**.
-Don't use it in hostile environments yet.
+Some work is still in progress and docs should be improved, but the API won't change.

 ## Contents